Category:Scraping Tools

 Cons

-- Static pricing hurts on simple sites: $1.50 per 1K whether you're scraping a static blog or a Cloudflare-protected e-commerce site.
+- Static pricing hurts on simple sites: the same flat rate whether you're scraping a static blog or a Cloudflare-protected e-commerce site.
 No cost optimization possible.

 - No free tier: Only free trials available.
 You can't test long-term without paying.